Why the United States is Turning to Recycling Robots

 In this video short, CNBC breaks down how recycling happens, the history of recycling, the international policy issues and hurdles, and the unique and innovative future for recycling.
-One of the innovations for the future is recycling robots, how they work, plus the student from MIT (Lily Chin) who created this bot.
-There are 1000s of challenges in the world of recycling, but there are also still 1000s of solutions and ideas that can help move us forward.
+One of the innovations for the future is recycling robots.
+This video talks about how they work and introduces the MIT student Lily Chin who created this bot.
+There are thousands of challenges in the world of recycling, but there are also thousands of solutions and ideas that can help move us forward.
 This unique innovation is one of those solutions, and how it works is even more interesting.

-Learn more about what is happening in the United States in this 16: 04-minute video short below;
+Learn more about the robots recycling in the United States in this 16: 04-minute video below